NoelThoujanba/SFINITY/README.md

-Under Fair use section 52 of Indian law, copyrighted materials may be used for personal purposes.
+Under Fair use section 52 of Indian copyright act, copyrighted materials may be used for personal purposes.
 So as a result, we will <b>NOT BE MONETIZING</b> this bot.
 The music component of this bot will renain free and open source.
 <br><br>

 Instructuons: